coder-royswarnajit/Resume-Critiquer/README.md

-# Resume Critiquer 📄
+# Agragrati - AI Resume & Job Search 🎯

-An AI-powered resume analysis tool built with Streamlit and Groq AI that provides comprehensive, structured feedback and improvement suggestions for job seekers---
+An AI-powered resume analysis and job search platform built with Streamlit and Groq AI that provides comprehensive resume feedback and helps you find real job opportunities from multiple job boards and APIs.

 ## 📞 Support